 Data is one of the major holdbacks of wearables in healthcare.
 The data must be precise and offered in real-time.
 Some devices are beginning to be able to offer this necessity, but many wearables simply cannot keep up.

 Security is another factor that patients and doctors are concerned about and continue to pressure developers to remedy this challenge.
 Patient safety and privacy is top of mind as these “connected” devices work their way into healthcare.

 Billing is another area where changes must be made before wearables are widely adopted.
 No one wants to work for free, and the same goes in this industry and space.
 Remote monitoring of client health will soon be able to be billed through CMS.
 Until this development is fully functioning, few hospitals will embrace this development.

 In the coming years, no doubt that B2B wearable tech will no doubt continue to make life easier on both patients and doctors.
 The latest developments prove to enhance customer care, ease of use and the ability to help a larger amount of people in a smaller timeframe.

 Personal health and fitness trackers will continue to offer consumers the ability to keep track of their steps, heart rate, and other information.
 Now add doctor accessibility to information from these trackers, and you’ve got a winner for healthcare.

-Undiagnosed and unrecognized health challenges often plague patients but aren’t brought to doctor’s attention until it is past helping.
-With wearables and the ability to monitors patients minute-by-minute, this will change the way wearable tech for healthcare approaches patients and how many patients doctors and nurses are able to help.
+Undiagnosed and unrecognized health challenges often plague patients but aren’t brought to the doctor’s attention until it is past helping.
+With wearables and the ability to monitor patients minute-by-minute, this will change the way wearable tech for healthcare approaches patients and how many patients doctors and nurses are able to help.